In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Re-Elects Goetz.
 New York Times, Oct.
 16, 1958.)
 Bayard F. Pope and

-other officials of A.T.& T., were accused of "flagrant lobbying and
+other officials of A.T.& T., were accused of "flagrant lobbying

 anti-trust fixing," and Justice Department attorney Edward A. Foote of